 M. Pro Dev, B. CPM

-True was elected to the Hume Housing Board in January 2014.
+True was elected to the Hume Board in January 2014.

-Deputy Chair, Member of Recruitment and Remuneration Subcommittee, Member of Development Subcommittee
+Director, Member of People and Culture Subcommittee, Member of Customer Experience Subcommittee

 Throughout her life, Robyn Parker has worked to support, develop and strengthen individuals, families and communities.
 Robyn has over 30 years of public sector experience which included roles in Child and Family Services, as a TAFE teacher, and as CEO of Ageing and Disability Services.

 Robyn served in the NSW Parliament for twelve years serving first as a Member of the Legislative Council, followed by four years as the Member for Maitland.
-Robyn chaired many Parliamentary Inquiries and was the NSW Minister for the Environment and Minister for Heritage (2011-2014).
+Robyn chaired many Parliamentary Inquiries and was the NSW Minister for the Environment and Minister for Heritage.

 Commercially focused and community driven, Robyn brings to Hume in-demand capabilities of leading transformation and applying the right level of strategic thinking required as the organisation embarks on a bold future

-In particular, as a long-term resident Robyn has a unique, strong and well-established network of contacts and relationships coupled with a deep understanding of the Maitland and Port Stephens LGAs and their people which will be invaluable as Hume transitions to manage over 2,000 homes under the NSW FACS Social Housing Management Transfers program.
+In particular, as a long-term resident Robyn has a unique, strong and well-established network of contacts and relationships coupled with a deep understanding of the Maitland and Port Stephens LGAs and their people which was invaluable as Hume transitioned to manage over 2,000 homes under the NSW DCJ Social Housing Management Transfers program.

 Collapsed tabPhillip Hepburn